 “I wonder where Jesus is?”

 I still can’t understand how the baskets never emptied.
-It was only five loaves of bread and two fish; I counted them myself.
-I stood there and watched as we handed out the bread, but every time I looked back, my basket was full.
+There were only five loaves of bread and two fish, I counted them myself.
+Yet as I handed out the bread myself, my basket stayed full.
 There must have been five thousand people there.

 “Peter keep up,” James yelled.

-My mind has a tendency to wander as I consider these things I’m seeing.
-Sometimes it is in amazement, but other times, I wander in doubt.
-Since I have decided to follow Jesus, I can’t explain the things I’m feeling, not to mention the miracles I see before me.
-Yet, despite seeing it all with my own eyes, I still can’t comprehend it all.
-The Son of God?
+I was falling behind in my rowing as the rest of the men fought against the sea.
+My mind has a tendency to wander as I consider the things I’m seeing.
+Sometimes I look on in wonder at the miracles, but other times I wrestle with doubt.
+Since I have decided to follow Jesus, I can’t explain what I feel or what I see with my logical mind.
+It’s difficult to comprehend it all.
+Is He really the Son of God?

-It is an inexpressible and glorious joy.
-The stories seem, somehow, cleverly invented, but I’m watching them with my own two eyes.
+It is an inexpressible and glorious joy to consider that He is the awaited Messiah.
+But look at Him.
+There’s nothing kingly about him, and He’s from Nazareth.
+But He was born in Bethlehem.
+I know these stories seem, well, cleverly invented, but I’m watching them with my own two eyes.
 Would my eyes deceive me?

-About that time, the figure of a man appeared just off the stern.
-Terror swept over me as we were miles from shore.
-I tightened my gaze as I heard some of the others yell, “It’s a ghost.”
+My thoughts were interrupted by the figure of a man just off the stern of the boat.
+Terror swept over me.
+We were miles from shore.
+I tightened my gaze, rubbed my eyes and looked again.
+The others yelled, “It’s a ghost.”

-As the figure came into focus, I saw it wasn’t a ghost, it was Jesus.
+As the figure came into focus, I saw that it wasn’t a ghost.
+It was Jesus.

 “Come,” he said.